HyejunShin/LaVIN/README.md

 ### Learning Rate Scheduler modifications

 The idea of implementing different learning rates arises from the classic problem associated with neural networks: hyperparameter fine-tuning.
-By default, LaVIN implements XXX.
-On our part, we have implemented the following well-known algorithms: Cyclical Learning Rate, Step Decay, and Exponential Decay to experiment and evaluate the results of using these learning rates schedulers instead of the one used by the original implementation.
+By default, LaVIN implements half-cycle cosine learning rate scheduler.
+On our part, we have implemented the following well-known algorithms: Cyclical Learning Rate (Triangular2), Step Decay, and Exponential Decay to experiment and evaluate the results of using these learning rates schedulers instead of the one used by the original implementation.

 ### Adapter's modifications